Inhaltsstoffe

 e) Regenerating and healing

-Squalane has anti-inflammatory properties that help heal skin irritations, redness or minor injuries.
+Squalane has anti-inflammatory properties that help heal skin irritations, redness, or minor injuries.
 It supports the skin renewal process and promotes regeneration.

 Use of squalane in natural cosmetics